-GST Refunds: Application for Refund, When can the refund be claimed?
+GST Refunds 2020: Application, When can the refund be claimed?

 Timely refund mechanism is essential in tax administration, as it facilitates trade through the release of blocked funds for working capital, expansion and modernisation of existing business.
 Once GSTR 1 and GSTR 2 are filed a dealer is required to file GSTR 3 and make GST Payment.
 Also if a refund is required to be claimed the same can be done by filing relevant refund related forms.